Reedy Creek - Andrews

 Reedy Creek - Andrews's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Reedy Creek-Andrews has excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-The private health cover rate is approximately 52%, slightly higher than the average SA2 area but lower than Rest of Qld at 54.8%.
+Reedy Creek - Andrews shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
+Approximately 52% (~4,981 people) have private health cover, slightly higher than the average SA2 area but lower than Rest of Qld at 54.8%.

-Asthma and mental health issues are the most prevalent conditions, affecting 7.2% and 6.5% of residents respectively.
-About 75.3% of residents report no medical ailments, compared to 73.3% in Rest of Qld.
-The area has a lower proportion of seniors aged 65 and over at 11.1%, or approximately 1,058 people, compared to the 14.4% in Rest of Qld.
-Despite this, health outcomes among seniors align with those of the general population.
+Asthma and mental health issues are the most prevalent conditions, affecting 7.2 and 6.5% of residents respectively.
+75.3% of residents report no medical ailments, compared to 73.3% in Rest of Qld.
+The area has 11.1% (1,059 people) of residents aged 65 and over, lower than the 14.4% in Rest of Qld.
+Health outcomes among seniors are strong, similar to those of the general population.

 Frequently Asked Questions - Health